nerdErg/GoodForm/tutorial/05-RunApp.md

     grails run-app

-Once the OneRing process is running, navigate to the `goodform_tutorial` directory and run
+Once the OneRing process is running, navigate to the `goodform_tutorial` directory and run:

     grails run-app

-We can now view to the form within the controller we created earlier.
+We can now view the Contact Details form from the controller we created earlier.

 Navigate to [http://localhost:8080/goodform_tutorial/contactDetailsForm].